What are Phonics Rules?

-Phonics is the collection of rules we use in the English language to read and spell words.
+Phonics rules are the collection of rules we use in the English language to read and spell words.
 This skill is usually taught incrementally along with reading skills.
 A couple of well know examples of these rules are: when 2 vowels go a-walking, the first one does the talking (coat); and, silent e at the end of the word will make the vowel sound long, and say its name (kite).

 These rules give the reader some tools to use when decoding new and/or difficult words.
 Every word you read does not necessarily follow these rules, but these rules usually help the reader get close to the actual sounds in the word.
 The reader can then use the meaning of other words in the sentence (context clues) to decode the unknown word.